 This rosemary syrup is perfect for your favorite cocktails!
 Use it in any cocktail recipe that calls for classic simple syrup for an easy way to add fresh rosemary flavor to your drinks.
 You can also use it in specially crafted cocktails that feature the flavor of rosemary, like:

-- yule mule – use this pumpkin spice simple syrup to whip up a ginger-forward pumpkin mule!
+- yule mule – use this rosemary simple syrup to whip up a herbal cranberry mule worthy of any winter celebration!

 - rosemary appletini – rosemary simple syrup + apple vodka + apple juice = your new favorite fall martini.